brev-dev/another_esp8266_sensor_board/README.md

 ### Power

-The board can be powered either directly from USB, or from a Li-Po battery.
-Board V4 and earlier used micro-USB; V5 uses USB-C.
+The board can be either powered directly from USB, or from a Li-Po battery.
+Board V4 and earlier used micro-USB; V5 uses USB-C. The battery connector is a 2-pin JST-PH (2mm pitch), but if you prefer, just solder the wires directly to the connectors.

 If both battery and USB are connected simultaneously, a power-sharing circuit ensures that only the USB powers the board.
 The battery is used in conjunction with a copy of the common 3-chip TP4056-based module for charging.
-There’s a switch provided if you’re not using a battery and therefore want to bypass this circuitry.
+There’s a switch provided if you’re not using a battery and want to bypass this circuitry, if if you don't want the battery to charge while USB is connected.
 The module includes protection for overcharge, over-discharge, overcurrent and short-circuit.
 Note that the overcurrent and short-circuit protection is bypassed for the rest of the board (not the battery) when USB is connected, and the power-sharing circuit is therefore active.
 The standard charging module doesn’t include battery-polarity protection, so I’ve also added that.

 #### Notes